In alphabetical order

 Andy Schwanbeck, MFA

-Associate Professor, Graphic Design
+Department Chair, Graphic Design

-Andy Schwanbeck is an Assistant Professor in the Graphic Design department of La Roche University.
+Andy Schwanbeck is an Associate Professor and Chair of the Graphic Design department of La Roche University.
 In his twelve-year career, he has worked in a variety of design disciplines.
 Upon earning his degree in industrial design, he began his professional experience as a product designer for a small industrial design firm in Lyon, France.
 His ongoing interest in graphic design led him to his career in experiential graphic design.
 His professional career has covered working signage and wayfinding, web design, branding, marketing, and exhibition design.
 After earning his MFA in Visual Communication Design from Kent State University, his current work has taken on a strategic research-focused approach.

 Andy has served as an adjunct faculty member for American University and Kent State University and as an Assistant Professor of Media Art + Design at Westminster College.
 As an educator at La Roche University, he focuses on leveraging his diverse experience and research skills to empower students to be better thinkers and more well-rounded designers.

 In addition, Andy also enjoys success as a co-owner of a small letterpress printing business, Big Press Little Press.
-He serves as a board member on the Pittsburgh chapter of AIGA.
+He has served as a board member on the Pittsburgh chapter of AIGA.
 Outside of his professional practice, Andy is an active outdoorsman, seeking adventure and relaxation in the beauty of our amazing national parks system.